pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 ### Server response

-Configured and ready-to-use client configuration instance.
+Configured and ready to use client configuration instance.

 ### Other examples